spatie/checklist-going-live/readme.md

 This checklist is used whenever a site is going live at https://spatie.be

 ## 1. Browserstack tests
-- [ ] desktop: test on latest versions of Chrome, IE/Edge, Firefox, Safari
+- [ ] Desktop: test on latest versions of Chrome, IE/Edge, Firefox, Safari
-- [ ] mobiel: test on latests versions of Mobile Safari, Android
+- [ ] Mobile: test on latests versions of Mobile Safari, Android

 ## 2. Front-end checklist
 - [ ] Does Favicon load?